lukedotpng/connections/README.md

 ## Play the daily connections from your terminal!
 (WIP)

+#### FYI
+This project can be a bit buggy, especially with memory issues.
+Just did this for fun and to get some expirience again with C and ncurses!

 #### Build

 -   Use `make` to build a binary into ./bin/connections